Hints and tips - 7 minute read

-For a selection of useful resources, you can work with, see the delivery guides within the planning and teaching section on the qualification pages for Mathematics A and Mathematics B.
+For a selection of useful resources you can work with, see the delivery guides within the planning and teaching section on the qualification pages for Maths A and Maths B.

 Questions set in context always add an extra dimension to maths problems.
 In mechanics, the situation often needs to be translated into algebra first and then the calculations performed.

 Encouraging your students to visualise the problem in a sketch can help to focus their minds.

 Let’s look at Q10(a) from the Mathematics A H240/03 Sample assessment material as an example.